Allegorical and Expressionist Paintings

-In "Vignettes" I painted on a non-absorbent surface of synthetic paper to create brief, evocative episodes.
-The paintings are fluid expressionist commentaries on loneliness and the complexity of human relationships.
+These brief, evocative images are fluid expressionist commentaries on loneliness and the complexity of human relationships.

-Chinese Zodiac represent the twelve animals of the zodiac cycle.
-In the spirit of traditional Chinese art which often incorporates calligraphy with visual art, I have incorporated a written personality trait as well as the numeric place in the zodiac cycle.
+In the spirit of traditional Chinese art I have incorporated a written personality trait as well as the numeric place of each animal in the zodiac cycle.

 I began these large scale oil paintings following a trip to Beijing in November 2009.
-This crowded, vibrant city, steeped in tradition is rapidly changing into a modern society.
-The work attempts to capture the spirit of the people as China transforms.
+The work attempts to capture the culture and spirit of the people as China transforms.

 Figures floating in water or space.
-"Zero Gravity" expresses ideas about the power of the human form, physicality and spirituality, movement in space, weightlessness and gravity and the figure merging with its environment.
+"Zero Gravity" expresses ideas about the power of the human form.